Email FacebookTwitterMenu burgerClose thin

 What Is an IRA Conversion?

-An IRA conversion is the process of converting money held in one account into an IRA.
+An IRA conversion is the process of converting a tax-deferred IRA into a Roth account.
 Unlike an IRA rollover, IRA conversions are taxable events, and the amount converted is subject to income taxes in the year of the conversion.

 There are two types of IRA conversions: